 - Instead of putting the email addresses in the “To” or “CC” lines, move them to the “BCC” line.
 Did you know BCC’ed addresses can’t “Reply All”?

 But, wait.
-Won’t this lead people to unnecessarily forward the email onto more people?
+Won’t this lead people to unnecessarily forward the email to more people?
 Only if you skip the next step.

 - In the body of your email, type “Sent to:” then copy/paste or summarize the emails from the BCC line.

 An exact copy/paste will give you long-form email addresses (e.g. “John Doe <firstname.lastname@example.org>” or “All Employees <email@example.com>”.)
 Depending on the number of addresses, this could be a huge chunk of text added to the body of your email.
-You may opt to summarize by copy/pasting the BCC email addresses and remove everything between the “< >” brackets.
+You may opt to summarize by copying/pasting the BCC email addresses and removing everything between the “< >” brackets.